Which of the following statements about the Diels-Alder reaction ... | Channels for Pearson+

 1

-Understand the Diels-Alder reaction: It is a [4+2] cycloaddition reaction, meaning it involves the combination of a four-atom conjugated diene and a two-atom dienophile to form a six-membered ring.
+Understand the Diels-Alder reaction: It is a [4+2] cycloaddition reaction, meaning it involves the overlap of four π-electrons from the diene and two π-electrons from the dienophile to form a six-membered ring.

-Identify the components: The reaction typically involves a diene, which is a molecule with two alternating double bonds, and a dienophile, which is a molecule with a double bond that can react with the diene.
+Recognize the stereospecificity: The Diels-Alder reaction is stereospecific, which means that the stereochemistry of the reactants is preserved in the product.
+This is due to the concerted nature of the reaction, where bonds are formed simultaneously.

-Evaluate the need for a catalyst: The Diels-Alder reaction is unique because it does not require a catalyst to proceed.
-It can occur under thermal conditions, making it distinct from many other organic reactions.
+Identify the components: The reaction involves a diene, which is a molecule with two conjugated double bonds, and a dienophile, which is typically an alkene or alkyne that can react with the diene.

-Determine the false statement: Given the characteristics of the Diels-Alder reaction, the statement that the reaction requires a catalyst to proceed is false, as the reaction can occur without any external catalyst.
+Conclude which statement is not true: Based on the understanding of the reaction mechanism and requirements, the statement that the Diels-Alder reaction requires a radical initiator to proceed is not true.

 Watch next